 By contrast, interestingly, those who are involved in an officially-recognized student organization are about 6.3% less likely to have access to old academic materials (Appendix 2, ANOVA 3).
 It should be noted that just over 61% of students said that they were involved in a student organization (excluding Greek life).
-We initially saw these results as implying (comparing to ANOVA 2) that being in a Greek organization increases the probability that you have access to old materials, regardless of how involved you are in other ways such as through other student clubs, associations, etc. However, using our rule of thumb, we were unable to prove this.
+When compared to ANOVA2, there is an implication that being in a Greek organization increases the probability that you have access to old materials, regardless of how involved you are in other ways such as through other student clubs, associations, etc. In fact, ANOVA 3 seems to show that involvement with student organizations might even slightly negatively impact a student's access to old academic archives.

-We followed up on our conclusions in Section 3.2 regarding support for a campus-wide academic archive by testing against academic achievement (QPA measurement) and class level.
+We followed up on our conclusions regarding support for a campus-wide academic archive by testing against academic achievement (QPA measurement) and class level.
 We discovered that while it is true that students who fall into the lowest QPA range have the highest support for this additional academic resource, high-achieving students are just as supportive, on average, as those on the lower end of the QPA spectrum.
 87.7% of students with QPAs of 3.51-4.00 support the idea versus 88.9% of those in the lower range of 2.51-3.00 (Appendix 2, ANOVA 4).

-With regard to the effect of class level, there is very solid support for the archive independent of how many years students have spent at Carnegie Mellon (Appendix 2, ANOVA 5).
+With regard to the effect of class level, there is very solid support for the archive independent of how many years students have spent at Carnegie Mellon(Appendix 2, ANOVA 5).
 Specifically, freshmen support a campus-wide archive the most (over 94%), while support stays even at other class levels (about 82-85%).
-This could provide support for our group's educated guess that freshmen feel they have the least academic support, so when CMU spend more time after a few semesters, they find other ways (Greek life, student clubs, etc) to acquire the academic materials that they desire.
+Thiscould provide support for our group's educated guess that freshmen feel they have the least academic support, so when CMU spend more time after a few semesters, they find other ways (Greek life, student clubs, etc) to acquire the academic materials that they desire.

 Our final portion of statistical analysis focused on more sensitive questions related to the Greek community and the effect of possessing of old academic archives.
 When asked whether or not the Greek community as a whole keeps old academic archives (Appendix 2, ANOVA 6), freshmen responded yes at the lowest rate (58.3%), with the level generally rising by class level to between 80 and 85% for upperclassmen.
-As previously mentioned, this was the only result where we drew a statistically significant conclusion (regarding a response difference between freshmen versus juniors).

 We followed this up by asking about whether or not one would join a fraternity/sorority assuming that these archives existed and comparing the results by class level again (Appendix 2, ANOVA 7).
 We found that that while only 8.3% of freshmen responded in the affirmative, 17.5% of juniors and 20% of seniors would join a fraternity or sorority in order to gain access to academic archives.
 This shows that the desire to go Greek because of access to old academic materials more than doubles by the time the average CMU student becomes an upperclassman.
-Our group finds these two analyses to be solid evidence (although we could not say the latter was statistically significant) in the observation of how undergraduates' attitudes and perceptions toward Greek life change based on how many years they have spent at CMU.
-It should be noted that our 5th year ("Super seniors") sample size of 3 respondents was deemed to be too small and therefore, we did not make any conclusions about the CMU 5th year student population based on the results we obtained.
+Our group finds these two analyses to be solid evidence in the observation of how undergraduates' attitudes and perceptions toward Greek life change based on how many years they have spent at CMU.
+It should be noted that our 5th year ("Super seniors") sample size of 3 respondents was deemed to be too small and therefore, we did make any conclusions about the CMU 5th year student population based on the results we obtained.